Login

 2. We encourage the children to practice times table facts as often as possible as these are expected to be fluent by year 5 and 6.
 For Year 4, there will be a statutory times table assessment which tests the children’s accuracy and recall speed.
 Times Table Rockstars is a fantastic resource for practice that can be easily accessed at home.
 Pupils in Year 4 will also be doing an online multiplication tables check in June.
 Pupils are asked to answer 25 questions on times tables from 2 to 12.
 They are given six seconds per question, with three seconds rest between each question, so the test should last less than five minutes.

 Computing: Throughout the term, children will be encouraged to use ICT as a tool for furthering their understanding in other curriculum areas.
-Throughout the term, there will be a focus on keeping ourselves safe online, including a ‘safer internet’ day.
+There will be a focus on keeping ourselves safe online, including a ‘safer internet’ day.
 Further to this, we are following the ‘Digital Learning Cornwall’ units for Years 4 and 5.
-Both year groups will focus on ‘Computer systems and context’ in Autumn 1 and ‘Digital Media’ in Autumn 2.
+Year 4 will look at the units ‘Repetition in shapes’ and ‘Repetition in games’.
+Year 5 will look at the units ‘Selection with Microbits’ and ‘Selection in quizzes’.

 PE kit: